US judge considers whether Terraform Labs' cryptocurrencies were securities

-A U.S. judge considered whether the digital assets created by Terraform Labs were securities at a hearing on Thursday, a question central to the U.S. Securities and Exchange Commission’s fraud case against the company and its founder Do Kwon.
+A US judge considered whether the digital assets created by Terraform Labs were securities at a hearing on Thursday (Jun 15), a question central to the US Securities and Exchange Commission’s fraud case against the company and its founder Do Kwon.

 According to the SEC's complaint, Terraform Labs and Kwon misled investors about the stability of UST, and claimed that the firm's crypto tokens would increase in value.

-At the hearing, Rakoff questioned whether Terraform Labs offering of a so-called Anchor protocol, which offered up to 20 per cent returns on deposits of TerraUSD, shouldn’t be considered a security.
+At the hearing, Rakoff questioned whether Terraform Labs offering of a so-called Anchor protocol, which offered up to 20 per cent returns on deposits of TerraUSD, should not be considered a security.

 “It is something you created, that only people who had taken this first step could take advantage of.
 I don’t see why that’s not a securities contract at that point,” he said.